Socratic FAQ

 Pool Clearing

-You said that Pantrypoints can be used to solve economic crises globally.
+You said that Pantrypoints is scalable can be used to solve economic crises globally.
 How can this be done when each Pantrypoints only works for each country, and not all countries?

 Each country’s Pantrypoints will be connected to others through Pool Clearing.